Memotech: History

 In 1984, the Norwegian company Norbit Elektronikk Norge A/S run by A. S. Fiko developed a complete Input/Output (I/O) control system with 4× 16-bits by using the blue Memotech 8-bit Dual in-line package DIL socket for I/O controls.
 The socket was located on the computer motherboard.
 Norbit Elektronikk used their Super ToolBox system and was able to use 16-bits by adding two data blocks of 8 bits at the same time.
-Digital I/O ports, Analog-to-digital converter and Digital-to-analog converter with all kind of sensor systems for robotics and controls were developed.
+Digital I/O ports, Analog-to-digital converter and Digital-to-analog converter with all kinds of sensor systems for robotics and controls were developed.
 The control system was designed for the same aluminum casing as the main MTX512 unit.

-In 1984/85 Memotech was working on a huge project to deliver the CP/M-based MTX512 together with the FDX and the control unit from Norbit Elektronikk to 64,000 schools in the USSR with the potentials to sell about 200,000 units.
-The USSR was at that time under embargo by the United States, and companies were not allowed to deliver the new IBM Personal Computer with MS-DOS to USSR.
+In 1984/85 Memotech was working on a huge project to deliver the CP/M-based MTX512 together with the FDX and the control unit from Norbit Elektronikk to 64,000 schools in the USSR with the potential to sell about 200,000 units.
+The USSR was at that time under embargo by the United States, and companies were not allowed to deliver the new IBM Personal Computer with MS-DOS to the USSR.
 CP/M computers were not included in the Soviet embargo blockage and Memotech's MTX512 was therefore a good option.

 Memotech went into receivership in 1985.
 A contributing factor, beyond the poor commercial success of the MTX, was the substantial investment Memotech made in preparing the MTX512 for the Soviet deal.
 This required a red brushed aluminum case instead of the black (made at a factory in the Netherlands), Russian BASIC, Russian character encoding, Russian keyboard and Russian documentation.
 Memotech worked with a professor at University of Oxford for the internationalization.